axmolengine/axmol/docs/CODING_STYLE.md

 `auto` is permitted, for local variables only.
 Do not use `auto` for file-scope or namespace-scope variables, or for class members.
 Never assign a braced initializer list to an auto-typed variable.

-The `auto` keyword is also used in an unrelated C++11 feature: it's part of the syntax for a new kind of function declaration with a trailing return type.
-Function declarations with trailing return types are not permitted.
+The `auto` keyword is also used in function declarations with trailing return types.
+Do not use trailing return types unless they materially improve readability or are required by a dependent return type.

 ## Brace Initialization